Gladiu/RPG/README.md

 SOIL
 GLFW3

-Im using for math and u might need to install it cglm cglm https://github.com/recp/cglm
+Im using cglm for math and u might need to install it cglm cglm https://github.com/recp/cglm